Blizarre/gb/README.md

 # GB disassembler

 The long-term goal is to build an emulator for the Game Boy.
-But as a first step, I am going to build a disassembler to reverse engineer the Gameboy BIOS
+But as a first step, I am going to build a disassembler to reverse engineer the Gameboy Boot ROM

-## Gameboy BIOS
+## Gameboy Boot ROM

-- The BIOS I am disassembling has the md5 `32fbbd84168d3482956eb3c5051637f5` and should be the [DMG](https://gbdev.io/pandocs/Power_Up_Sequence.html) version.
+- The Boot rom I am disassembling has the md5 `32fbbd84168d3482956eb3c5051637f5` and should be the [DMG](https://gbdev.io/pandocs/Power_Up_Sequence.html) version.
-- See `bios.ann` for the annotations
+- See `boot.ann` for the annotations

 ### Annotations